rahulkriplani/django-interview-manager/README.md

   - Schedule Interview for a Candidate.
 [Completed]
   - Add Rounds to a Interview and assign to an interviewer.
 [Completed]
   - See complete history of a Candidate (All interviews, rounds with results).
 [Completed]
   - Add Ratings based on Aspects for each Round.
-[In Progress]
+[Completed]